retched/ZC-USPSRestful/README.md

 There are two sets of handling fields.
 One that can be used on the order as a whole (domestic or international) and one that can be applied on a per-method basis.

 The handling field next to the selection of methods is generally for adding a surcharge to certain kinds of shipping methods (or to the entire order, to each "box", or both).
-If you wish to charge a surcharge for certain kinds of shipping methods, you can enter an amount in the entry box next to the method and this amount that you enter will be added to the quoted shipping method.
+If you wish to charge a surcharge for certain kinds of shipping methods, you can enter an amount in the entry box next to the method, and this amount that you enter will be added to the quoted shipping method.
 If instead, you want to add a surcharge to using USPS as a whole, you would use the single input boxes and not the individual method ones.
 (Or you can use both.)

 ### What is the min/max box for?

 The original USPS WebTools had a way to clamp the different modules based on the weight of each order.
-You would put two values into those boxes and then the rate for that method would be offered if the total weight of the order fell between those two numbers.
+You would put two values into those boxes, and then the rate for that method would be offered if the total weight of the order fell between those two numbers.
 This is completely optional to use and should be left alone to its defaults if you're not actively using them. (**NOTE:** The number entered here will be converted into pounds, so if you're using kilograms as your standard, enter the amount in kilograms here.
 If you're using pounds, enter pounds here.)

 ### Does this module use the Length, Width, and Height boxes of ZC 2.0.0+?